Special Education vs. Section 504: Understanding the Key Differences

 A child who is suspected of having a disability can be referred for an evaluation at the school by a staff member or by a parent/guardian at any time.
 You can also opt to have the evaluation conducted by a medical professional or an outside agency that specializes in conducting Psychoeducational or Psychological Evaluations.
 The results of the evaluation will indicate whether or not your child has a disability.

-If the evaluation was conducted by an outside evaluation agency, like DLS, you will need to share the report with the school if you want your child to receive additional support.
-If the school has conducted the evaluation, the Student Success Team will follow the school’s procedures for evaluation reviews.
+If the evaluation was performed by an outside agency like DLS, you will need to share the evaluation report with the school if you want your child to receive additional support.
+If the school performed the evaluation, the Student Success Team will follow the school’s procedures for review and next steps.

-Will my child be placed in Special Education or 504?
+Will My Child Be Placed in Special Education or Section 504?

 Where can I get more information?